webtinkle/webtinkle/README.md

 ## Troubleshooting
-### nginx.configPath must point to a directory
+### nginx.configFolder must point to a directory
-It means that your NGINX configuration path is not a valid folder. nginx.configPath must point to a path where he would be able to put the NGINX configurations.
+It means that your NGINX configuration path is not a valid folder. nginx.configFolder must point to a path where he would be able to put the NGINX configurations.
 In most computers, this folder is located at `/etc/nginx/conf.d/`, but sometimes, it must point to a different folder.

 To change the location where WebTinkle put its configurations, you must do the command:
 ```
-webtinkle config nginx.configPath <yourPath>
+webtinkle config nginx.configFolder <yourPath>
 ```